sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 ## From Internal to External

 One solution is to do some stream processing to transform and consolidate (by calling other services) the event to make it _external_.
 It's a mix of _Fat Events_ and _Segregated Event Layers_.
-Here is an example of conversion from private (a bit complex to see a clear the difference) to public:
+Here is an example of conversion from private (a bit complex to see a clear difference) to public:

 ![](2019-08-28-16-16-25.png)